-A concise kitchen design guide to help you with planning
+A concise kitchen design guide to help you with planning your kitchen layout

-Let’s face it, if you do not know the fundamental rules of kitchen design, then designing your kitchen can be harder than Chinese algebra!
+Let’s face it, if you do not know the fundamental rules of kitchen design, then designing your kitchen layout can be harder than Chinese algebra!
 So, I am going to make your job that little bit easier for you.
 Here is a summary of 39 kitchen design rules that will help you.
 I have listed below what I think are the most important considerations when designing a kitchen.

-Memorize (or bookmark CTRL-D) these kitchen design rules and use it in conjunction with your own kitchen layout.
+Memorize (or bookmark CTRL-D) these kitchen layout rules and use it in conjunction with your own kitchen layout.
 These rules are not set in concrete and you can vary the distances but they should be considered minimum workable distances.

 Rule 1 – Your kitchen should not be the main thoroughfare to the rest of your home.
 This means traffic should not cross the kitchen work triangle.
 (An exception can be made for the refrigerator).